khalid586/django-practice/README.md

 python manage.py runserver
 ```

-You can ise any preferred name instead of `projectName` .
+You can use any preferred name instead of `projectName` .

 </details>